railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 ----------------------------------

 The example below shows the process for handling a customer sales order.
-Use the menu *Sales Management > Sales Orders* to list all orders, then choose Order SO001 – you can either check the checkbox to its left, or you can open the order itself by clicking the order date to the left of its name in the list.
+Use the menu :menuselection:`Sales Management --> Sales Orders` to list all orders, then choose Order SO001 – you can either check the checkbox to its left, or you can open the order itself by clicking the order date to the left of its name in the list.